 Water & Wastewater Technology Program Majors & Course Information

 Joe Young at

 Recent News about the Water and Wastewater Technology Program

-January 1, 2012 the Water and Wastewater Technology Program will no
+Program Coordinator: Beginning Fall of 2013, the Water and Wastewater Technology Program

 is now under the direction of a new Program Coordinator, Joe

 Young.
 Mr. Young recently retired from a 35 year career

 with Helix Water District, where he had worked in both the

 Engineering Dept. and in Operations, the last 18 years as

 Helix's System's Operation Manager.
 Mr. Young brings real